Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 ## Structure
 This is the finished gyroscope.

-The magnetometer is fixed at the center of lazy susan, because we want to avoid the effects of any other magnetic fields that are uneven through space.
+The magnetometer is fixed at the center of the lazy susan because we want to avoid the effects of any other magnetic fields that are uneven through space.

 We used the labJack instead of AA batteries to provide power to the laser diode.
 The GND and DAC0 provide 1.2V to the laser diode, and the GND and AIN0 measure the voltage of the photodiode.
 There are a great number of advantages of using labJack instead of batteries.
-For example, the laser diode can only take a voltage of 1.2 ~ 1.5V, so most of the times we need to apply a voltage stabilizer to the AA batteries (6V in common).
+For example, the laser diode can only take a voltage of 1.2 ~ 1.5V, so most of the time we need to apply a voltage stabilizer to the AA batteries (6V in common).
 LabJack, however, can provide a stable voltage, and we can change its magnitude by using a small convenient program (included in the goodbyemagnetometer.py file).
 The black power bank in the corner will provide power to the labJack.

 The gray box above the labJack implements USB virtualization.
-It transmits data from labJack to our computer wirelessly, and our coding program will automatically generate relevent plots, like the functions of magnetic field or light intensity over time.
+It transmits data from labJack to our computer wirelessly, and our coding program will automatically generate relevant plots, like the functions of magnetic field or light intensity over time.

 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Structure.jpeg)

 This is a video showing how our project works: https://youtu.be/JSChJpj-myk.

-As we can see in the video, the reading in multimeter is different if we rotate the gyroscope in different directions.
-Thus, we can use data to distinguish if the gyroscope is rotating in clockwise or counterclockwise direction.
+As we can see in the video, the reading in the multimeter is different if we rotate the gyroscope in different directions.
+Thus, we can use data to distinguish if the gyroscope is rotating in a clockwise or counterclockwise direction.

 ## Tips:
   - Material Selection
-    - The building process is actually relatively simple; the difficult approach is to select the approriate/matching materials.
+    - The building process is actually relatively simple; the difficult approach is to select the appropriate/matching materials.
-      * Fibers should be all single mode or all multimode.
-Single mode fibers are typically cheaper, so it is better to use them in labs.
+      * Fibers should be all single-mode or all multimode.
+Single-mode fibers are typically cheaper, so it is better to use them in labs.
       * All of the components should be in the same light range (e.g. 1310nm).
       * All of the components should have the same type of connectors (e.g. FC/APC).
-  - Stablization
+  - Stabilization
     - Since a small change in the geometry of the fibers will result in a big difference in interference patterns, we need to make sure that the whole system is stable.
     - After we have obtained a stable system, we can confidently claim that the changes in intensity data are due to rotation instead of distortion in geometry.
-      + Battery - use a buck converter to stablize the power
+      + Battery - use a buck converter to stabilize the power
       + Fibers - use iron wires and tapes to ensure that when we rotate the whole structure, the geometry of cables do not change

 # Codes